Contrast-Security-OSS/DeveloperLearnGuide/docs/Log4Shell.md

 We recommend looking at other applications where you have not yet created an inventory.
 You can use a tool such as SafeLog4J to evaluate these applications.

-Alternatively, check out below how we can help to detect and protect your application.